raphaelmue/dashup/docs/project_management/final_preparation/OpenTasks.md

 # Things left to do

-* Transition (Felix)
-    * Get Blog printed as pdf
-    * dashup zipped to copy to stick
-    * send e-mail with blog as pdf and notification for final blog post -> Not later than one week after

-* Get deployed version fixed (Raphael) (We don't want to show our IDE during the presentation)

 ### Presentation

-* Compare Metrics in Presentation

 * Structure according to:
     * The person taking on your code for maintenance after you hand it over.